andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 the `a` argument, you now have a function `_ => a`.
 This is useful for creating a function that just produces a constant value regardless of the input, hence the name `const`.
-It's another one of those utilities like `identity: 'a => 'a` that you didn't know you needed until you did.
+It's another one of those utilities like `identity: 'a => 'a` that is so trivially simple, but sometimes it's exactly what you need.

 Overall, the usefulness of this `APPLICATIVE` instance for `'x => 'a` is not immediately obvious, but we'll explore it more when we talk about the [reader